mtsonkova/mtsonkova/README.md

 A simple banking application created for testing purposes.
 It features two profles: Customer and Bank Manager. - **to do**

 - [Contact List App](https://thinking-tester-contact-list.herokuapp.com/)
 Suitable for UI and API testing.
 You can test create new account, log in, and add new user.
-When adding new user you can practice traversing table rows and cells to obtain specific data. - **on hold -> will trt test automation with Java and Playwright + Allure Report instead of Selenium and ExtendReports**
+When adding new user you can practice traversing table rows and cells to obtain specific data. - **on hold -> will try Playwright with Typescript for both UI and API tests**

 ### API Testing